-The temperature may be adjusted from about $70^{\circ}F$ ($21^{\circ}C$) to about $180^{\circ}F$ ($82^{\circ}C$).
-The thermostat was adjusted to $70^{\circ}F$ ($21^{\circ}C$) before the water heater was shipped from the factory.
+The temperature may be adjusted from about 100°F (38°C) to about 180°F (82°C).
+The thermostat was adjusted to 100°F (38°C) before the water heater was shipped from the factory.
 It is recommended that lower temperatures be used to avoid the risk of scalding.
-Refer to the warnings and the section on Scalding in Section V: Water Connections (page 15).
-It is further recommended, in all cases, that the water temperature be set for the lowest temperature, which satisfies your hot water requirements for the installation.
+Refer to the scald warnings and the section on scalding in Section V: Water Connections (page 15).
+It is further recommended, in all cases, that the water temperature be set for the lowest temperature that satisfies your hot water requirements for the installation.
 This will also provide the most energy efficient operation of the water heater and minimizes scale formation.